The Referral Hit The Front Desk At 4:58 PM. Another Specialist Made The Next Step Easier.

 Assumptions: annualized estimate based on self-reported consult opportunity volume, routing quality, high-intent share, and realistic first-phase patient value.
 Your actual number may vary by specialty, referral mix, schedule access, case mix, and follow-up discipline.

-The Villain: The Good Coordinators Will Catch It Later Myth
+The Trap: The Good Coordinators Will Catch It Later Myth

 Why Answering Services Failed Specialty Clinics